SaiTejaMummadi/Chitti-GPT/README.md

-# Chitti-GPT
+# Chitti-GPT (GPT3 Implementation in Pytorch)

-Base model for Indic languages
+Implementation of GPT2 and GPT3 using pytorch.
+Optimized for distributed training across multiple GPUs.